Margaret of France, Queen of England

 Margaret or Marguerite of France (c.
-1279 – 14 February 1318) was Queen of England as the second wife of King Edward I. She was a daughter of Philip III of France and Maria of Brabant.
+1279 (Note: Margaret's year of birth is variously given as 1277, 1279, and 1282) – 14 February 1318) was Queen of England as the second wife of King Edward I. She was a daughter of Philip III of France and Maria of Brabant.

 Childhood

 Margaret was the daughter of King Philip III of France and his second wife, Maria of Brabant.
 Margaret was only six years old when her father died.
 She grew up under guidance of her mother, and also of Queen Joan I of Navarre, the wife of her half-brother, King Philip IV.